Offer some kudos...

 What is the name of the online course?
 Intro to Modeling Chocolate - Cityscapes

 Share a little about the materials, processes and techniques used to create this cake: I used modelling chocolate for the first time on this cake which I learned fro the City Scapes class here on Craftsy.
 I covered the pumpkin in modelling chocolate and also made the baby, leaves, vine tendrils and covered the edges of the cake board with it.
 It was a dream to work with.
 This cake is a pumpkin spice cake filled and iced with decorators cream cheese icing and detailed with modelling chocolate accents.
 The tree stump is all icing with painted details.

+What are you most proud of?
 I am very happy with the way the birch stump worked out with only using the crusting cream cheese icing.
 I was even able to carve and curl some of the bark from the icing.
 I am also happy with the end result of the pumpkin even though it did give me some troubles.

+What advice would you give someone starting this project?
 Make the modelling chocolate a few days ahead and leaves and baby with it a day or 2 before you need them.
 Give yourself time to chill the modelling chocolate.
 Use a dusting pouch liberally for rolling out the modelling chocolate to prevent it from sticking.
 I used a rolling mat instead of my table to make things easier for myself.
 I also love firming up the leaves on crumpled tin foil as it gives a really nice shape.
 Chill the icing on the stump before carving into it.